yperezj/world-bank-gdp-analysis/README.md

 ### Project Overview

 This project explores World Bank data on nominal GDP measured in current US$ using SQL and Excel.
-The analysis focuses on data coverage and the evolution of Spain's GDP through annual growth rates and compound annual growth rates (CAGR) using cumulative, fixed-period and rolling-period approaches.
+The analysis focuses on data coverage and the evolution of Spain's GDP through annual growth rates and compound annual growth rates (CAGR), including cumulative, fixed 10-year and rolling 10-year approaches.

 The project is designed as an exploratory economic data analysis rather than an assessment of economic welfare or development.